jrob200/premium-supplemental-repo/group-coding-how-to/pair-programming-guide.md

 If reading about pair-programming is more your jam, you can read more about it [in this PDF from Hunter College’s CS program](http://www.compsci.hunter.cuny.edu/~sweiss/course_materials/csci135/csci136tutorials/pair_programming_tutorial.pdf) and [in this Atlassian developer blog](https://blog.developer.atlassian.com/try-pair-programming/).

 Once you’ve reviewed all of this material, talk to your mentor!
 They’re great help with figuring out when in your course of study you should try a pair-programming project and can pair-program with you first one-on-one to get you accustomed to the process.
-You can also reach out to other people in the Codecademy community in the #pair-programming channel.
+You can also reach out to other people in the Codecademy community to pair up, particularly in the Premium Slack's #pair-programming channel.
 Have fun!